Unsex Me Here

 Of direst cruelty.

-She’s referring, of course, not to sex or the sex act but to the fact that her husband is becoming more and more squeamish about the business of murder — as a result of which he may not, she fears, be up to the task of killing King Duncan after all, as the two had originally planned.
+She’s referring, of course, not to sex or the sex act but to the fact that her husband is becoming more and more squeamish about the business of murder — as a result of which he may not, Lady Macbeth fears, be up to the task of killing King Duncan after all, as the two had originally planned.

-Lady Macbeth imagines herself here as a kind of vessel, and her eloquent malediction is her own vivid way of praying to be bled of all her nurturing, feminine virtues — and perhaps of all her remaining humanity as well.
+Lady Macbeth imagines herself here as a kind of vessel, and her eloquent malediction is her own vivid way of praying to be bled of all her nurturing, feminine virtues — and perhaps of all her remaining humanity.
 She asks that in its place she be filled completely, “from crown to toe topful,” with “direst cruelty” — i.e. the spirit of violence — so that she herself might help her hapless husband fulfill the dirty deed.

 About The Author